 All of which leads me to believe that art is great at drawing attention to problems but not necessarily at solving them; it is more likely to be a palliative than a cure, particularly if it doesn't involve words or visuals (here's looking at you, instrumental music).
 This also means there is no functional difference between the ridiculous and the sublime, or indeed between high art and low art.
 Such labels only make art (and artists!) seem important; all art helps its consumers – and I write ‘consumers’ because art is, after all, a product – temporarily forget themselves.

 No art is made in a vacuum, and no artist lives in one: as a professor of mine once said, you have to make a living before you can make a statement.
 (It struck me about two years ago that I am only slightly better at writing music than at cleaning the bathroom – and how often would you need a composer rather than a plumber?)
 This has had an unfortunate, and unfortunately wide-ranging, consequence: art is shrouded in secrecy because we artists ourselves can't quite figure it out, and we tend to make either a virtue or an industry of this inability.
-We give one another degrees and awards, spew jargon at all and sundry, and generally perpetuate the misery (as Frank Zappa said of composition programs).
+We give one another degrees and awards and grants, spew jargon at all and sundry, and generally perpetuate the misery (as Frank Zappa said of composition programs).
 Do we do any of this, if not to feel superior, then at least to feel better about ourselves?
 Is art irrelevant to begin with?
 Are artists?

 And that brings me back to the core question of Party: do we create to make a change, or do we create merely because we can't not?
 If listening to every single song that ever topped the Billboard Hot 100 and the UK Singles Chart has taught me anything, it's that art doesn’t change.
 And that’s because humanity doesn’t change either.